Safeway: Decline and sale to Albertsons

+Also in 2012, Safeway's then-current CEO, Steve Burd, agreed to build Theranos blood-testing locations at 800 locations, at the cost of $350 million.
+The vision was to have blood test results done by checkout.
+Ultimately, the deal failed, and the company and CEO Burd suffered heavy financial losses as a result.
+In the years following the project termination, all of the spaces designed for Theranos' labs were either converted into Quest Diagnostics drug testing clinics or pharmacy waiting rooms for vaccine customers, or the stores in whole were permanently closed.

 In 2013, it was announced that Cerberus Capital Management were exploring a deal for all or part of Safeway.
 On June 12, 2013, Sobeys announced it would acquire Safeway's operations in Canada for CAD$5.8 billion, subject to regulatory approval.
 The move will bolster its presence in Western Canada, where Safeway was predominant.
 Sobeys completed the sale five months later while keeping the Safeway banner on its newly acquired stores while changing private labels to be more inline with those used by its new parent.

 In October 2013, Safeway announced that it would close and sell its remaining Dominick's stores in the Chicago area by early 2014.
 The announcement spurred its competitors to seek employees and desirable store locations they could purchase.
-One location would remain open in Bannockburn, Illinois until January 25, 2014.
+One location would remain open in Bannockburn, Illinois, until January 25, 2014.

 On February 19, 2014, Safeway began to explore selling itself.
 On March 6, 2014, longtime rival Albertsons, backed by Cerberus Capital Management announced it would purchase Safeway for $9.4 billion in a deal expected to close in the 4th quarter of the year.
 Many of Safeway's private brands and IT systems were integrated and replaced Albertsons legacy equipment.
 As part of the purchase, Blackhawk Network was spun off into an independent company.
 Blackhawk remained Safeway's sole gift card provider until 2021, when Albertsons switched to InComm for branded gift cards and network activation.
-Blackhawk continued to provide Safeway with store gift cards and store credit until January 5th 2023, at which point the remaining Blackhawk cards were taken offline (though cards activated prior to this point will not expire until 2037).
+Blackhawk continued to provide Safeway with store gift cards and store credit until January 5, 2023, at which point the remaining Blackhawk cards were taken offline (though cards activated prior to this point will not expire until 2037).